 She keeps a list of children we identify as having SEND on our additional needs register.

 She also keeps a record of the different ways that we provide extra support (for example, support for reading, communication and maths) for children with SEND.
-This can be seen on the provision maps.

 We carefully monitor the progress and wellbeing of children with SEND and the quality of our provision, including teaching and support.
 For example all leaders observe lessons and hold discussions with teachers and support staff.